 - Big, long, hollow, and consistent waves, and when the season is right, G-Land has one of the most consistently ridable waves in the world, which is only second to the Banzai Pipeline in Hawaii.

-- Possibly the very first surf-camp was held in G-Land in 1971, which Michael Boyum led.
+- The first surf camp was possibly held in G-Land in 1971, which Michael Boyum led.

 - Low-pressure systems generate the swells here in Antarctica